tablelandnetwork/go-tableland/README.md

 2. Select Arbitrum Nova Mainnet.
 3. When you finish the wizard, you should be able to have access to your API key.

-> Note: Tableland is not live on the Filecoin mainnet yet but does have support for the Filecoin Calibration testnet.
-We recommend [Glif.io](https://api.calibration.node.glif.io/rpc/v1) RPC support, which does not require authentication.
+> Note: For Filecoin, we recommend [Glif.io](https://api.calibration.node.glif.io/rpc/v1) RPC support, which does not require authentication; the `.env` variable's value (shown below) can be left empty.

 ### Run the validator